 Giving a voice to those imprisoned unjustly in Belarus

-Following a highly disputed election, Belarusian dictator Alexander Lukashenka claimed victory in August 2020.
+Following a highly disputed election, Belarusian dictator Alyaksandr Lukashenka claimed victory in August 2020.
 Protests erupted and a vicious crackdown ensued.
-One year since the election, there are more than 600 political prisoners in Belarus.
+More than one year on from the election, there are more than 600 political prisoners in Belarus.

 Letters from Lukashenka’s Prisoners gives unjustly detained individuals a voice by collecting, translating, and publishing letters on our channels on a weekly basis.